Evolving with 2023 Healthcare Payer Technology Trends

 Improving data accessibility extends to internal operations at payers as well.
 The modern work environment is here to stay.
 The technology that supports it must follow.
 Health plans have adapted to the “do more with less” credo that pervades most industries, but manual and labor-intensive processes only contribute to the administrative burden.

 This gap proves even more costly in a tight labor market where skilled workers demand more seamless workflows and greater overall job satisfaction.
-In fact, according to the annual PwC CEO survey, 52% of CEOs think that labor/skills shortages will impact their profitability to a large extent over the next 10 years — a top 3 issue.
+This tracks with a recent PwC pulse survey that cites embedding technology and investing in the workforce as top transformation priorities of industry leaders.

 By adopting integrative technology platforms, health plans can eliminate data silos and improve collaboration and oversight.
 As payers start to experience the big picture benefits of advanced technology, organizations will be able to work towards becoming more proactive and less reactive.